Futaleufú River: Usage conflicts

-Nonprofit organizations and activists that advocate for the Futaleufu
+Nonprofit organizations and activists that advocate for the Futaleufú

 When Endesa retracted its plans for building three large hydroelectric dams, the company acknowledged widespread international opposition as a major reason for the decision.
 This is a major victory for activists, but no one denies that the watershed is still threatened.
 Endesa could reopen plans or sell its development rights to another company at any time.

 Futaleufú Riverkeeper, Ecosistemas, and International Rivers are notable NGOs that currently advocate for the Futaleufú.
 Futaleufú Riverkeeper--based in New York City, USA, and Futaleufú Chile--has been outspoken on the front line of much debate surrounding the river.
 It is the only keeper organization dedicated to the Futaleufú.
 Executive Director Rocio Gonzalez is a Chilean native and lives in Futaleufú with her family.
 Patrick J. Lynch, the organization's International Director, is a public interest lawyer licensed in New York.
 Another U.S. attorney involved with the Futaleufú is Robert F. Kennedy, Jr., well-known luminary of environmental law and president of Waterkeeper Alliance.

 Chilean attorney Juan Pablo Orrego is president of the Chilean NGO Ecosistemas and board member of International Rivers, a US-based NGO involved with rivers worldwide.
 International Rivers and the broader coalition Patagonia Defense Council (CDP) popularized the Patagonia Sin Represas (Patagonia without dams) campaign.
 This internationally supported movement was influential in opposition to the proposed HidroAysén hydropower project, which was disapproved by Chile's Committee of Ministers in June 2014.

 Fighting for the Futaleufú, a documentary film by Stephanie Haig, was released in 2013 and has toured international film festivals.
 The film highlights the effects that hydroelectric dams would have on the watershed and the people living there.